 Your group will travel to the Canadian shore of Lake Superior.
 From there you begin your sea kayak expedition from Lake Superior National Marine Conservation Area (LSNMCA) along Lake Superior's north shore.
-You will learn the art of paddling a sea kayak in varied weather, landing the craft in a variety of conditions, and navigation and rescue techniques.
-Your instructors will share the secrets of balancing your boat, handling it safely in the elements, and how to safely and effectively teach these skills to students.
+You will learn the art of paddling a sea kayak in varied weather, landing the craft in a variety of conditions, as well as navigation and rescue techniques.
+Your instructors will share the secrets of balancing your boat, handling it safely in the elements, and how to effectively teach these skills to others.

-You will develop your paddling and teaching skills and come to know your group while traveling and camping along the rugged, rocky shoreline.
-You will experience challenging open water crossings where fog, waves, and weather can make sea-kayaking much more than just paddling.
-Black Bay hosts a wide variety of craggy and smooth shorelines dotted by the occasional antique lighthouse and fringed by thick forests.
+You will develop your paddling and teaching skills as you come to know your group while traveling and camping along the rugged, rocky shoreline.
+You will experience challenging open water crossings where fog, waves, and weather challenge you to employ your newly acquired navigation skills.

-Your 18-20-day canoe expedition across the rugged and remote Boundary Waters Canoe Area Wilderness will explore gigantic 150,000 acre lakes, paddle challenging "off the map" primitive areas and may include the Grand Portage, a nine-mile historic portage overland from Lake Superior to the Pigeon River.
+Your 18-20-day canoe expedition across the rugged and remote Boundary Waters Canoe Area Wilderness will explore gigantic 150,000 acre lakes, paddle challenging primitive sections, and may include the Grand Portage, a nine-mile historic portage overland from Lake Superior to the Pigeon River.

-The group also will transport three to four heavier packs for food and equipment.
-These weigh between 50 and 80 pounds.
-Canoes weigh 75 pounds.
 This backcountry expedition really requires participants to become a high-functioning group that is able to communicate effectively, make decisions and take on challenges.
-It is the perfect backdrop for analyzing teamwork and learning how to facilitate and foster it; keys skills to successful delivery of outdoor education and of Outward Bound courses.
+It is the perfect backdrop for analyzing teamwork and learning how to facilitate and foster it, which are key skills to successful delivery of outdoor programming and Outward Bound expeditions.